fish-shell/fish-shell/CONTRIBUTING.md

 ## Fish Script Style Guide

-1. Fish scripts such as those in the *share/functions* and *tests* directories should be formatted using the `fish_indent` command.
+1. All fish scripts, such as those in the *share/functions* and *tests* directories, should be formatted using the `fish_indent` command.

 1. Function names should be all lowercase with undescores separating words.
 Private functions should begin with an underscore.
 The first word should be `fish` if the function is unique to fish.